Netcracker/KubeMarine/documentation/Installation.md

 **Note**: These parameters can be reconfigured after installation using [Reconfigure Procedure](Maintenance.md#reconfigure-procedure).

-**Note**: If a parameter of control-plane pods is defined in `kubeadm.<service>.extraArgs` or is set by default by kubeadm and then redefined in `services.kubeadm_patches`, the pod manifest file will contain the same flag twice and the running pod will take into account the last mentioned value (taken from `services.kubeadm_patches`).
+**Note**: If a parameter of control-plane pods is defined in `kubeadm.<service>.extraArgs` or is set by default by kubeadm and then redefined in `services.kubeadm_patches`, the pod manifest file will contain the same flag twice, the value taken from services.kubeadm_patches will be in the end of the arguments list.
-This behaviour persists at the moment: https://github.com/kubernetes/kubeadm/issues/1601.

 #### kernel_security